Lexington White Collar Crimes Lawyer

 You need a lawyer who understands the different state and federal white collar crime laws.
 Each criminal charge within this broad range of crimes carries specific attributes necessary for a conviction.
 Not all attorneys know criminal law well enough to match our knowledge and expertise.

-At Suhre & Associates, LLC, our team of Lexington white collar crime defense attorneys is standing by and ready to defend your case.
+At Suhre & Associates DUI and Criminal Defense Lawyers, our team of Lexington white collar crime defense attorneys is standing by and ready to defend your case.
 We know the law inside and out and will be relentless in pursuit of your freedom.
 Call our Kentucky law firm today for a free consultation to discuss your case and the legal options available to you.

 333 W Vine St #212